Image credit: akhilesh

 Over 70% of all firecrackers used during Diwali come from the town of Sivaski in Tamil Nadu.

 Families, friends and business associates exchange gifts and sweets, settle old business deals and are encouraged to rid themselves of hate, anger and jealousy.

 The festival is a time for rejoicing and renewal.

 Diwali holds significance not only in Hinduism but also in Sikhism who celebrate the release of their sixth Guru (literal translation: teacher) Hargobind.
 To Sikhs, it is known as Bandi Chhor Divas.
 The Jains celebrate it as the day when Lord Mahaveer, the last trithankara, attained Nirvana or Moksha.

 Across India, the festival may last for several days and different regions may have holidays on these days.

-The most widespread holiday is 30 October, where Diwali is a holiday in Andhra pradesh, Arunachal pradesh, Bihar, Chandigarah, Chhattisgarh, Delhi, Gujarat, Haryana, Himachal pradesh, Jammu and Kashmir, Jharkhand, Maharashtra, Manipur, Meghalaya, Mizoram, Madhya pradesh, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Telangana, Uttar Pradesh and Uttarakhand.
+The most widespread holiday is 18 October, where Diwali is a holiday in Arunachal pradesh, Assam, Bihar, Chandigarah, Goa, Himachal pradesh, Jharkhand, Kerala, Manipur, Meghalaya, Madhya pradesh, Nagaland, Odisha, Sikkim, Tamil nadu, Telangana, Uttarakhand.